scaleoutsean/solidbackup/README.md

 1 snapshots
 ```

-For more see the docs of the backup utility you use (in this case it's obviously Restic).
+For additional details, see the docs of the backup utility you use (in this case it's obviously Restic).

 ### How do I automate restores